Ohio Statehouse: Ohioans in Space

-Ohioans in Space is an oil painting by William D. Hinsch that pays homage to Ohio-born astronauts, including John Glenn, Neil Armstrong, Jim Lovell, Judith Resnik, and Gene Kranz.
+Ohioans in Space is a 2024 oil painting by William D. Hinsch that pays homage to Ohio-born astronauts, including John Glenn, Neil Armstrong, Jim Lovell, Judith Resnik.
+NASA chief flight director Gene Kranz is also portrayed.
 It was commissioned by the Capitol Square Review and Advisory Board to honor achievements of Ohioans in space exploration.
 It is installed in the statehouse rotunda.
 It is the first painting installed in the statehouse rotunda in almost 70 years, since the painting of the Wright brothers was hung.
-It portrays four of Ohio's 26 astronauts, selected for their groundbreaking accomplishments: John Glenn, the first American to orbit Earth; Neil Armstrong who, on Apollo 11, became the first individual to set foot on the Moon; James Jim Lovell, the first astronaut to undertake four spaceflights, including Apollo 8 (the first humans to reach and orbit the Moon) and Apollo 13; and Judith Judy Resnik, one of the pioneering women selected by NASA for spaceflight missions.
+It portrays four of Ohio's 26 astronauts, selected for their groundbreaking accomplishments: John Glenn, the first American to orbit Earth; Neil Armstrong who, on Apollo 11, became the first person to set foot on the Moon; James Jim Lovell, the first astronaut to undertake four spaceflights, including Apollo 8 (the first humans to reach and orbit the Moon) and Apollo 13; and Judith Judy Resnik, one of the pioneering women selected by NASA for spaceflight missions.
 The painting also features Gene Kranz, a NASA flight director from Toledo, Ohio.
-Gene Kranz represents all the people involved in making the space flight possible.
+Kranz represents all of the people from Ohio involved in making space flight possible.